 In order to become a volunteer peer tutor and earn credit through the CCR, you must meet the following requirements:

-- enrolled in 2nd year (or higher) of your current program
+- enrolled in second year (or higher) of your current program;

-- complete PREP 100 either in person or online (year-round online registration available)
+- complete PREP 100 either in person or online (year-round online registration available); and

 To apply as a volunteer peer tutor, please fill out our online CCR tutor application form.
 Depending on demand and availability, you will be matched with a tutee who requires your help.